vjmadrid/workspace-doc/doc/python/README-Python-Package.md

 Global or System-wide Installations – whenever possible, avoid relying on Python packages that are installed globally in an OS-dependent location for your projects (many operating systems install a system-wide version of Python by default).
 Issues that can arise with globally installed Python packages include:

-* Dependency Conflicts – simply put, two different Python packages may rely on the same library, but not the same version of that library.
+* **Dependency Conflicts :** simply put, two different Python packages may rely on the same library, but not the same version of that library.
 Installing a Python package globally may overwrite an older version of a dependency, breaking Python packages that relied on the older version.
 To avoid dependency conflicts, use virtual environments (see below).
-* Failed Installs – if you’re using Linux, the following is a typical scenario:
+* **Failed Installs :** if you’re using Linux, the following is a typical scenario:
 Python was installed using your Linux distibution’s native package manager (yum, apt, etc) to directories that require admin/root permissions to modify
 If you use pip to install a Python package, either:
 You’re logged in as a user so the install will fail since you don’t have admin/root permission, or